rdtricky/stagg/README.md

 #### Cleanup

-- Remove API/IO services
-- Remove Discord/API packages
-- Rename DataSources package to API
-- Refresh repo + packages
+- Get rid of @stagg/util
 - Set all packages to empty with no deps
 - Unpublish all packages
 - Create new repo
 - Republish

-Probably only need data-sources (rename back to api?) and mongo for schema

 #### Call of Duty API